NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/FHIRAssets/AllAssets/Profile-Descriptions.page.md

 * **Differential**: a description of the differences between the base FHIR resource and the associated profile
 * **Hybrid**: a combination of the Snapshot and Differential views

-### Conformance Rules
+### Additional Guidance
-A set of conformance rules that define how key data elements within the profile should be populated.
-The conformance rules are presented as a table with the following column headings:
+Additional guidance that should be followed when implementing the profile.
+The guidance is presented as a table with the following column headings:

 * **Element Name**: the FHIR data element name or extension name
 * **Profile Cardinality**: the cardinality that has been applied to the profile data element